Fibromyalgia is a persistent pain disorder that is characterised by pain affecting multiple areas of the body.

 There is no clear diagnostic test for Fibromyalgia.
 The 18 pain point test has been used previously to help determine if a patients pain is indicative of this condition but this has shown to not be wholly reliable for diagnosing Fibromyalgia (Harden et al., 2007).
 Blood tests have shown to not be effective for diagnosing Fibromyalgia, although work is ongoing to improve this.

 A Physiotherapy assessment will allow a musculoskeletal specialist to obtain a greater understanding of your symptoms and perform a physical examination so they can assessment your capabilities and limitations.
-Through knowing about your challenges, they can help you create individuals goals to help direct your treatment and management.
+Through finding out about your challenges, they can help you create individuals goals to help direct your treatment and management.
 We provide regular re-assessment to assess for progress and make adjustments to your treatment so that it remains effective, helping to achieve optimal outcomes.

 Self-management is often focused on alleviating a combination of the symptoms outlined above.
 Your Physiotherapist can offer advice on useful strategies to help control your symptoms including medication to help manage your pain, talking therapies to help with coping strategies, pacing skills and activity modification techniques, helping you to maintain your quality of life.